Grayson Highlands State Park Bouldering

 GHSP's boulder fields have the highest altitudes in the southeast with the majority of the bouldering found in the 4,900' range and the Highlands Area reaching past 5,000' (the lookout at Grandmother Mountain in Boone is 4063').

-The main boulder fields in GHSP are the Listening Rock Trail Loop (LRT), the Boneyard and AVP areas, and the Highlands Bouldering Area.
+The main boulder fields in GHSP are the Listening Rock Trail Loop (LRT), the Boneyard areas, and the Highlands Bouldering Area.
 For many visitors, the LRT has the best bouldering in the park.
 It has hundreds of problems, amazing lines, a very short approach, and the trail meanders through most of the main boulders.
-The Boneyard/AVP area is the other contestant for best area in the park.
-The Boneyard/AVP houses one of the largest amounts of boulders in GHSP and the climbing is scattered all across a mountain slope with a blazed climber trail to lead you through it.
 The Highlands Area is without a doubt the poster child of the park and is the most beautiful bouldering area in VA (if not the southeast).
-Vast landscape settings with a near endless view and cool breezeÖ and little wild poniesÖ.
+Vast landscape settings with a near endless view and cool breeze and little wild ponies .

-For food, there are only a few places to eat but my personal recommendation is "The Log House" which has great burgers and fries, or for better food, drive a few minutes more toward Marion to the Fox Creek General Store for delicious sandwiches or the daily special (and beer).
-No they donít offer ďSparkling Pellegrino Mineral WaterĒ but, if youíre looking for a warm mom & pop country kitchen, or general store type of place than this wont disappoint.
-Another plus to Log House is that if you time it right during the summer on Friday and Saturday nights they often have live bluegrass music on the back deck.
-Both offer small selections of groceries so you can pick up some supplies if you're camping.
+For food, there are only a few places to eat but my personal recommendation is "The Grayson Highlands General Store" with awesome food and beer options, and further down the road is "The Log House" with burgers and fries.
+You can also drive a few minutes more toward Marion to the Fox Creek General Store for delicious sandwiches or the daily special and beer.
+If youre looking for a warm mom & pop country kitchen, or general store type of place than these locations wont disappoint.
+If you time it right during the summer on Friday and Saturday nights the Log House sometime has live bluegrass music on the back deck.
+All the store/resturants offer small selections of groceries so you can pick up some supplies if you're camping.

 Grayson has great trails to hike, horseback riding, beautiful waterfalls, and cool mountain streams to fly fish, breathtaking views, wild ponies, great camping, live music festivals, and relaxing nearby local cabins to rent.
 The Appalachian Trail also runs through the park.
 There is also a great gift shop and many historical sites and cabins within the park, so if it does rain you out, you will still have things to do and see.